marcomartini97/VORTICE/README.md

       - "3389:3389"
     volumes:
       - /run/podman/podman.sock:/run/podman/podman.sock
+      - /home:/home
+      - /etc/shadow:/etc/shadow
+      - /etc/group:/etc/group
+      - /etc/passwd:/etc/passwd
       - /etc/pam.d/vdi-broker:/etc/pam.d/vdi-broker:ro
       - ./VORTICE-vdi:/etc/vdi/VORTICE-vdi
     restart: unless-stopped
 ```
-Use the same definition with `docker compose` after swapping the socket path to `/var/run/docker.sock`.
+Use the same definition with `docker compose` after swapping the socket path to `/var/run/docker.sock` and trimming the SELinux suffix if unsupported.
 Place any downstream image Dockerfiles or build context under the `VORTICE-vdi` submodule (or update the mount to another directory) so the broker can access them.
-Mount `./config` into `/etc/vdi` only if you need to override the baked configuration at runtime.
+Only mount `./config` into `/etc/vdi` when you need to override the baked configuration at runtime.